A Lanczos-like method for non-autonomous linear ordinary differential equations: Introduction

 \subsection{Existing analytical approaches: Pitfalls and drawbacks}

-In spite of the paramount importance of the time-ordered exponential, it is usually omitted from the literature on matrix functions and suffers from a scarcity of methods capable of approximating it.
+In spite of the paramount importance of the time-ordered exponential, it is usually omitted from the literature on matrix functions.
 Until 2015, only two families of analytical approaches existed (numerical methods will be discussed in Section~\ref{SecNumerical}).
 The first one to have been devised relies on Floquet theory and necessitates $\mathsf{A}(t')$ to be periodic (see, e.g., \cite{Blanes2009}).
 This method transforms Eq.~(\ref{FundamentalSystem}) into an \emph{infinite} system of coupled linear differential equations with \emph{constant} coefficients.
 This system is then solved perturbatively at very low order, as orders higher than 2 or 3 are typically too involved to be treated.
 The second method was developed in 1954 by Wilhelm Magnus \cite{Magnus1954}.
 It produces an infinite series of nested commutators of $\mathsf{A}$ with itself at different times, the ordinary matrix exponential of which provides the desired solution $\mathsf{U}(t',t)$.
-A major drawback of the Magnus series for $\mathsf{U}(t',t)$ is that its convergence domain is incurably small \cite{Maricq1987,Sanchez2011}.
-In spite of this, Magnus series are very much in use nowadays \cite{Blanes2009} due to a lack of alternatives and because they guarantee that the approximation to $\mathsf{U}(t',t)$ is unitary in quantum mechanical calculations \cite{Blanes2009}.
+Magnus series are very much in use nowadays \cite{Blanes2009}, especially because they guarantee that the approximation to $\mathsf{U}(t',t)$ is unitary in quantum mechanical calculations \cite{Blanes2009}.
+Nevertheless, the Magnus series for $\mathsf{U}(t',t)$ has a small (even if not so restrictively) convergence domain; see \cite{Casas07} and also \cite{Feldman1984,Maricq1987,IseAl2000,MoaNie07,Sanchez2011}.